 Free interface diffusion trials were set up by alternating protein plugs with precipitant plugs.
-The alternating pairs of plugs were pumped into a piece of narrow Teflon tubing, prior 30 to being transferred to a sealed capillary.
+The alternating pairs of plugs were pumped into a piece of narrow Teflon tubing, 65 prior to being transferred to a sealed capillary.
 (The sealed capillary was rendered hydrophobic by silanization).
 A hydrophilic glass fiber was inserted into the capillary.
 The capillary was moved at a constant rate to control the distance between the plugs as they were deposited.
-The droplets spontaneously 35 comprises a laminar flow of a plurality of aqueous solutions. wetted the glass fiber forming a small interconnection between the drops allowing diffusion to occur.
+The droplets spontaneously wetted the glass fiber forming a small interconnection between the drops allowing diffusion to occur.